SocialPlay/UnityCloudGoods/CloudGoodsWebservice/Assets/CloudGoods/Examples/README.txt

 In the UnityUICloudGoodsLogin script, there are a few events that can be used to tell your system when things have happened.

 public static event Action<CloudGoodsUser> UserLoggedIn - This event gets fired off when a user has successfully been logged in and registered a play session.
+Sends CloudGoodsUser on the event callback so you will have various information about the user after login

-Gives a parameter CloudGoodsUser
+class CloudGoodsUser
 {
-	public string UserID = "";
+	public string UserID;
-    public bool IsNewUserToWorld = false;
+    public bool IsNewUserToWorld;
-    public string UserName = "";
+    public string UserName;
-    public string UserEmail = "";
+    public string UserEmail;
     public string SessionId;
 }

-so you will have the information about the user available to you after login.

-public static event Action<RegisteredUser> UserRegistered - This event gets fired off when public static event Action<StatusMessageResponse> PasswordResetSent;
+public static event Action<RegisteredUser> UserRegistered - This event gets fired off when the user has successfully registered a user to your world.
+It sends a RegisteredUser on the event to give you some information regarding the registered user and the status of the registration

-public static event Action<StatusMessageResponse> ResentAuthentication;
+public class RegisteredUser
+{
+    public int ID;
+    public bool Active;
+    public bool Deleted;
+    public int PlatformId;
+    public string PlatformUserId;
+    public string FirstName;
+    public string LastName;
+    public string email;
+    public string password;
+    public Nullable<int> WorldID;
+}

+public static event Action<StatusMessageResponse> PasswordResetSent - This event gets fired off after an email has been successfully sent to the user requesting a password reset.
+Sends a StatusMEssageResponse object

+    public class StatusMessageResponse
+    {
+        public int code;
+        public string message;
+    }

+public static event Action<StatusMessageResponse> ResentAuthentication - This event gets fired off when the user has requested a authorization email to be resent to their email.
+Sends a StatusMessageResponse on the callback event.

+    public class StatusMessageResponse
+    {
+        public int code;
+        public string message;
+    }

 public static event Action<WebserviceError> ErrorOccurred;
 public static event Action<bool> UserLoggedOut;